• Skip to primary navigation

 creme anglaise poured over the ready croissant pudding

-Finally, the creme Anglaise.
-As fancy as it sounds, it’s simply a cooked egg custard. the trick to the best creme anglaise is to keep whisking it while cooking.
+As fancy as it sounds, the creme Anglaise is simply a cooked egg custard.
+In the US we call is simply vanilla sauce.
+The trick to the best creme anglaise is to keep whisking it while cooking.
 So it’s probably not the best time to make it while you’re on the phone 🙂

 egg yolks poured into a small pot

-At this moment, you’ll need to put the pot on the stove and start whisking.
-Now this is when you should sort of stick to your pot.
-You’ll need to whisk it for almost 10 minutes.
+4. At this moment, you’ll need to put the pot on the stove and start whisking.

 hot milk is poured over the egg yolk and sugar mixture with a whisk